jamiemcconnell/http-aws-es/README.md

 });
 ```

 Pre-configured credentials can be fetched automatically (through AWS's `getCredentials` function) by specifying `getCredentials: true` in the `amazonES` object in place of `accessKey` and `secretKey`.
-When using `getCredentials`, `getCredentialsTimeout` can be set to configure the length of the timeout for getting credentials (defaults to 3000 ms).